-It doesn’t have to be a big lavish party (that’s definitely out of the question right now!) or investing in an office gym.
+It doesn’t have to be a big lavish party or investing in an office gym.
 It’s an effort of time and focus, rather than money.
 Companies who monitor happiness scores and support employee wellbeing can reap huge dividends (pandemic or not).

 Hold weekly meetings to discuss what went well and didn’t go well in the previous week.
-These meetings allow for team members to connect, despite remote working conditions.
+These meetings allow for team members to connect, even if some are working remotely.

 Leaders need to listen to their people and make changes.
-These discussions create an accepting environment of how everyone’s experiences of the pandemic are unique, as much as they are similar.
+These discussions create an accepting environment of how everyone’s experiences of work are unique, as much as they are similar.

 By focusing on celebrations and expressing gratitude to team members people focus on how far they’ve come and what they’ve accomplished, rather than the difficult journey and its shortcomings.